ericcornelissen/shescape/CONTRIBUTING.md

 The source code of the project is formatted using [Prettier].
 Run the command `npm run format` to format the source code, or `npm run check:formatting` to check if your changes follow the expected format.
-The pre-commit hook will format all staged changes.
-The pre-push hook will prevent pushing code that is not formatted correctly.

 #### Analyzing